Office hours

 Exeter EX1 2LU

-I have always been drawn to the ways mental health, wellbeing and education can create lasting change – whether for individuals, communities, or entire systems.
-Over the past 11 years, I have worked across clinical, academic, humanitarian and public health settings, supporting people in high pressure environments and working to make mental health support more accessible, sustainable and trauma informed.
+I’ve always been drawn to the ways mental health, wellbeing, and education can create lasting change — for individuals, communities, and systems.
+Over the past 11 years, I’ve worked across clinical, academic, humanitarian, and public health settings to support people in high-pressure environments and to make mental health care more accessible, sustainable, and trauma-informed.

-At the University of Exeter, I currently work as a Senior Lecturer and No Health without Mental Health Lead in the Academy of Nursing, as well as a Research Fellow in Public Health.
-My work focuses on co-creating knowledge partnerships, supporting action on addressing health inequalities, and ensuring that research leads to meaningful, real world impact.
+At the University of Exeter, I am a Senior Lecturer and No Health Without Mental Health Lead in the Academy of Nursing, alongside my role as a Research Fellow in Public Health.
+My work focuses on building inclusive curricula, co-creating knowledge partnerships, and supporting action to address structural health inequalities — ensuring that research leads to meaningful, real-world impact.

-I hold an MSc in War and Psychiatry (distinction) and a BSc (Hons) in Mental Health Nursing, alongside training in critical incident stress management (CISM), eye movement desensitisation and reprocessing (EMDR) part 1 and 2, and mental health and psychosocial support (MHPSS) in emergency contexts.
-I am also currently completing a Diploma in Medicine in Conflict and Catastrophes, further expanding my understanding of health in crisis contexts.
+I hold an MSc in War and Psychiatry (Distinction) and a BSc (Hons) in Mental Health Nursing, and have trained in Critical Incident Stress Management (CISM), EMDR (Parts 1 & 2), and Mental Health and Psychosocial Support (MHPSS) in emergencies.
+I am currently completing a Diploma in Conflict and Catastrophe Medicine, further developing my understanding of healthcare in fragile and humanitarian settings.